DarkModeUK/carefully/replit.md

 ## Overview

-Carefully is an AI-powered training platform designed for care workers to practice real-world scenarios through interactive role-play simulations.
-The platform provides personalized feedback to help care workers build confidence, empathy, and decision-making skills in a safe environment.
+Carefully is an AI-powered training platform designed for care workers to practise real-world scenarios through interactive role-play simulations.
+The platform provides personalised feedback to help care workers build confidence, empathy, and decision-making skills in a safe environment.
 Key scenarios include dementia care, safeguarding, family conflict resolution, and end-of-life conversations.

 The application is built as a full-stack web platform with a React frontend and Express backend, featuring AI-driven conversation simulations, progress tracking, and skills assessment.